-In the 1980s, an English guitarist named John Low published a journal of his guitar studies in Lubumbashi, Zaire, and I learned that Bosco was still alive… so I spent six months busking on cafe terraces in Antwerp, Belgium, then caught an Aeroflot plane to Zimbabwe and hitchhiked through Zambia to Lubumbashi.
-I had written to Bosco a couple of months earlier, but got no reply, so I found a cab driver who knew his house, went there, and he invited me to come over twice a week for the next month or so, have lunch with him, and get a guitar lesson.
+In the 1980s, an English guitarist named John Low published a journal of his guitar studies in Lubumbashi, Zaire, called Shaba Diaries and I learned that Bosco was still alive… so I spent six months busking on cafe terraces in Antwerp, then caught an Aeroflot plane to Zimbabwe in the late fall of 1989 and after a couple of months traveling through Zimbabwe, Botswana, South Africa, and Namibia, hitchhiked up through Zambia to Lubumbashi.
+I had written to Bosco when I arrived in Zimbabwe and received no reply, but he was an important man and easy to find: I just asked a cab driver to take me to his house, wentthere, and he invited me to come over twice a week for the next month or so, have lunch with him, and get a guitar lesson.
 (My letter finally arrived a week or so after our meeting.)

 As I explain in the clip, I’ve known this since I was a kid, though back then I would have played it with a flatpick.
 My first musical heroes were Woody Guthrie and Cisco Houston, with Pete Seeger running a close third.
 In my twenties it occurred to me that I was never going to be a great flatpicker, but if I could play this stuff with my fingers, that would overlap into everything else I played.
 Years later, my friend Peter Keane pointed out that this is very close to the way a lot of the first generation of white country guitarists played.